Road Cycling

-A beautiful ride up a brand new road with excellent views of the Callaghan Valley, site of the Olympic Ski Jumping and Nordic events.
+A beautiful ride up a winding road with excellent views of the Callaghan Valley, site of the Olympic Ski Jumping and Nordic events.

 Accumulated Elevation Gain: 520 m